alcionai/corso/docs/docs/developers/linters.md

 ordering issue.
 It occurs because imports in the file aren't grouped according to the import rules for Corso.
 Corso code should have three distinct import groups, system imports, third party imports, and imports of other Corso code like below.
-The most likely cause of a `gci` lint error is a Corso import in the block for third party libraries.
+Typically the cause of a `gci` lint error is a Corso import in the block for third party libraries.

 ```go